Pescatarian or vegan?

 Written by Line Bøgh

-Informative banner from Dyrenes Alliance with the question 'Pescatarian or plant-based?' followed by 'What you should know if you eat fish'.
+Informative banner from Plantespringet asking 'Pescatarian or plant-based?' followed by 'What you should know if you eat fish.'

-What you should know if you eat fish
+What you need to know if you eat fish

-What do you associate with fish?
-If you're an animal rights activist, it's probably that fish should be free and not exploited by humans.
-But many Danes still have an understanding of fish as a healthy and environmentally friendly option in their diet.
-In recent years, there has been a growing awareness that this isn't necessarily true - and that eating fish isn't better for you, the animals or the environment.
-Pescetarianism can lead to much more suffering and much more death.
+What do you associate with fisk?
+If you are an animal rights activist, it’s probably enough to say that fish should be free and not exploited by humans.
+But many Danes still see fish as a healthy and eco-friendly option in their diet.
+In recent years, there’s been growing awareness that this isn’t necessarily true — and that eating fish isn’t better for you, animals, or the environment.
+In fact, pescatarianism can cause even more suffering and death.

-In this article, we explain why being a pescetarian is not better for animals.
-It can be even worse.
-A vegan lifestyle is a better choice for animals, the environment and our health.
+This article explains why being pescatarian isn’t better for the animals.
+It can actually be worse.
+A vegan lifestyle is the better choice for animals, the environment, and our health.

-Today, more and more people are starting to cut down on animal products for a variety of reasons: animal rights, animal welfare, climate and environment or health.
-However, some people still choose to include seafood in their diet.
-This is often due to the belief that fish do not feel pain in the same way as land animals.
-However, research shows that fish have complex nervous systems and are capable of suffering and experiencing pain.
+More people today are cutting down on animal products for various reasons: especially animal rights, climate and environment, or health.
+Some still include fish and shellfish in their diets.
+This often comes from the belief that fish don’t feel pain as land animals do.
+But research shows fish have complex nervous systems and can suffer and feel pain.

-Some even choose to become pescetarians.
-A pescetarian is someone who chooses to exclude meat from their diet but still eats fish and other seafood.
-Pescetarianism is often associated with the desire to maintain a healthy lifestyle while avoiding the environmental and ethical issues associated with the meat industry.
+Some even choose to become pescatarians.
+A pescatarian cuts out meat but still eats fish and shellfish.
+Pescatarianism is often linked to wanting a healthy lifestyle while avoiding the ethical and environmental problems of the meat industry.

 Still eating fish?
-Then there are a few things you should know.
+Here are a few things you should know.

-The fishing industry faces ethical dilemmas as fish suffer as a result of commercial fishing, farming and harvesting methods.
-By recognizing the pain experienced by fishermen and choosing a vegan lifestyle, we can make a conscious choice to avoid contributing to this suffering and encourage more sustainable alternatives.
+The fishing industry faces ethical dilemmas because fish suffer from commercial fishing, farming, and capture methods.
+Recognizing fish feel pain and choosing a vegan lifestyle lets us consciously avoid causing this suffering and demand more sustainable alternatives.

 Fish feel pain

-Fish feel pain due to their complex nervous systems.
-They have nerve endings that are specialized to detect and respond to painful stimuli.
-Research has shown that fish respond to pain in the same way as other animals, showing behavioural changes, avoidance reactions and increased stress levels.
-When you look at a dog, cow or chicken, it might be easier to understand that they feel pain - you can hear or see it in them.
-With fish, it can be harder to understand for some.
-But because of research, we know they feel pain.
-If you don't think it's okay to inflict pain and suffering on innocent animals, then you shouldn't eat them.
+Fish feel pain because of their complex nervous systems.
+They have nerve endings specialized to detect and respond to painful stimuli.
+Research shows fish react to pain like other animals by changing behavior, showing avoidance, and increased stress.
+With dogs, cows, or chickens, it’s easier to see or hear their pain.
+With fish, it may be harder to grasp.
+But science confirms they feel pain.
+If you believe inflicting pain on innocent animals is wrong, you shouldn’t eat them.

 Animal rights and fish

-When we talk about animal rights, it's important to include fish in our considerations.
-Fish also deserve respect and protection from unnecessary suffering.
-By choosing a vegan lifestyle, we show care for all living creatures, whether they are land or sea animals.
+When discussing animal rights, fish must be included.
+They deserve respect and protection from unnecessary suffering.
+A vegan lifestyle shows care for all living beings, land or sea.

 Call to action

-It's important to take responsibility for our choices and their impact on animal welfare, the environment and our health.
-By going vegan, we can make a difference and contribute to a more compassionate and sustainable world.
-Let's take the first step towards becoming vegan and creating positive change.
+We must take responsibility for our choices and their impact on animal rights, the environment, and our health.
+By becoming vegans, we can make a difference and promote a more compassionate, sustainable world.
+Let’s take the first step to veganism and create positive change.

-Being vegan goes one step further than pescetarianism by excluding all animal products from the diet, including meat, dairy and eggs.
-Veganism is based on the principle of avoiding any form of exploitation of animals and respecting their rights.
-A plant-based lifestyle is often better for animals, the environment and yourself.
+Being vegan goes beyond pescatarianism by excluding all animal products, including meat, dairy, and eggs.
+Veganism is based on avoiding all forms of animal exploitation and respecting their rights.
+A vegan lifestyle is often better for animals, the environment, and yourself.

-Veganism is a lifestyle that promotes animal welfare by avoiding any form of direct or indirect exploitation of animals.
-By avoiding eating fish and other animal products, we help reduce animal cruelty and promote a more just and compassionate world for all living beings.
+Veganism promotes animal rights by avoiding all direct or indirect animal exploitation.
+By not eating fish or other animal products, we reduce cruelty and promote a fairer, kinder world for all beings.

 Environmental considerations

-In addition to animal welfare, veganism also has significant environmental benefits.
-Fish farming and fishing are resource-intensive and harm the marine environment.
-By switching to a plant-based diet, we can reduce our ecological footprint, save water and reduce greenhouse gas emissions.
+Veganism offers significant environmental benefits.
+Fish farming and fishing are resource-intensive and harm ocean environments.
+Switching to a vegan diet reduces our ecological footprint, saves water, and cuts greenhouse gas emissions.

 Health benefits of veganism

-A vegan diet that is well-planned and balanced can be healthy and nutritionally satisfying.
-Plant-based foods are rich in nutrients, vitamins and fibre, which are essential for our health.
-A vegan diet can contribute to weight loss, improved digestion and reduced risk of certain diseases such as heart disease and type 2 diabetes.
+A well-planned and balanced vegan diet can be healthy and nutritionally complete.
+Plant-based foods are rich in nutrients, vitamins, and fiber essential for our health.
+Vegan diets can support weight loss, better digestion, and reduce risks of heart disease and type 2 diabetes.

 Veganism in Denmark

-Denmark has seen a growing interest in veganism in recent years.
-More restaurants, cafés and supermarkets now offer a wide selection of plant-based products and vegan options.
-There is also a growing community of vegans sharing recipes, tips and support for living a vegan lifestyle.
+Interest in veganism has risen in Denmark in recent years.
+More restaurants, cafes, and supermarkets offer a wide range of plant-based and vegan options.
+A growing community of vegans shares recipes, tips, and support for vegan living.

 How to start as a vegan

-If you're looking to go vegan, it's a good idea to explore resources such as vegan cookbooks, websites and social media groups that can provide you with inspiration and guidance.
-It's also important to be open to trying new foods and experimenting with different cooking methods to discover new flavours and variety in your diet.
+To start as a vegan, explore resources like vegan cookbooks, websites, and social media groups for inspiration and guidance.
+Be open to trying new foods and cooking methods to discover new flavors and variety in your diet.

-There can be a lot of information about veganism that can ease your transition to a plant-based diet.
-A good tip is to sign up for the Vegan Challenge, where you will be introduced to veganism and plant-based eating for 22 days.
-It's completely free!
+There’s a lot of information about veganism to ease your transition to a plant-based diet.
+A great tip is to join Plantespringet, where you get a 22-day introduction to veganism and a plant-based diet.
+It’s completely free!

 Conclusion

-In today's society, it's no longer enough to be a pescetarian, as fish also feel pain and suffer as a result of our actions.
-By choosing a vegan lifestyle, we can show care for animal welfare, reduce our environmental footprint and improve our health.
-Let's join forces to create a better future for all living beings by going vegan.
+Today, being pescatarian isn’t enough since fish feel pain and suffer from our actions.
+Choosing a vegan lifestyle shows compassion for animal rights, lowers our environmental impact, and improves our health.
+Let’s unite to build a better future for all living beings by becoming vegans.

 FAQ